 A major difference between the two medications is that NDT naturally contains all the thyroid hormones: T4, T3, T2, T1, and T0.
 In contrast, levothyroxine only provides a synthetic form of T4.
-Furthermore, the naturally produced hormones of the pig gland are more biologically similar to those produced by humans.
-Therefore, NDT is more easily utilized and integrated into your system than levothyroxine.
+The naturally produced hormones of the pig gland are more biologically similar to those produced by humans.
+Therefore, NDT is more easily used and integrated into your system than levothyroxine.

 Is It True that NDT is Dangerous?